sarjarapu/wp_plugin_vcard/wordpress/wp-content/plugins/minisite-manager/docs/hooks/PRE-PUSH.md

-# Git Pre-commit Hook for Minisite Manager Plugin
+# Git Pre-push Hook for Minisite Manager Plugin

-This repository includes a Git pre-commit hook that automatically runs unit tests, integration tests, and verifies test coverage before allowing commits.
+This repository includes a Git pre-push hook that automatically runs unit tests, integration tests, and verifies test coverage before allowing code to be pushed to the remote repository.

 ## What the Hook Does

-The pre-commit hook performs the following checks:
+The pre-push hook performs the following checks:

 1. **Unit Tests**: Runs all unit tests in the `tests/Unit` directory
 2. **Integration Tests**: Runs all integration tests in the `tests/Integration` directory
-3. **Coverage Check**: Verifies that test coverage is at least 60%
+3. **Coverage Check**: Verifies that test coverage is at least 10%

-If any of these checks fail, the commit will be blocked.
+If any of these checks fail, the push will be blocked.

 ## How It Works

-The hook is located at `.git/hooks/pre-commit` and will automatically run whenever you attempt to commit changes.
+The hook is located at `.git/hooks/pre-push` and will automatically run whenever you attempt to push changes to the remote repository.
 It:

 - Changes to the plugin directory
 - Runs PHPUnit with coverage reporting
 - Extracts coverage percentage from the output
-- Compares coverage against the minimum threshold (60%)
+- Compares coverage against the minimum threshold (10%)
-- Blocks the commit if tests fail or coverage is insufficient
+- Blocks the push if tests fail or coverage is insufficient

 ## Requirements

 - PHPUnit must be installed via Composer (`composer install`)
 - Tests must be passing
-- Coverage must be at least 60%
+- Coverage must be at least 10%

 ## Testing the Hook